PecoraroAnthony/odin-recipes/README.md

 # odin-recipes

-This repository builds a basic recipe website using HTML.
+This repository builds a basic recipe website using HTML and CSS.

 The web development skills used to establish this basic website include:
 * Utilizing the various HTML Tags